Mapping surface height dynamics to subsurface flow physics in free-surface turbulent flow using a shallow recurrent decoder: SHRED: SHallow REcurrent Decoder

 As with the separation of variables solution, we can instead assume that we can construct a general solution for Eq. (\ref{eq:an}) which has $N$ constants of integration.
 The constants of integration can be determined by requiring the solution to satisfy $N$ temporal trajectory points, giving at each time point of the measurement:

 This gives $N$ constraints for the $N$ unknown constants of integration, thus uniquely determining the evolution of the $a_n$ in Eq. (\ref{eq:an}).
-Mobile sensors can also be used to enforce the constraints required for a unique solution.\\
+Mobile sensors can also be used to enforce the constraints required for a unique solution.
+For details on how this extends to coupled PDEs, see \cite{williams2024}.